Agriculture

 Table of Contents

-Irrigation Definition: What is Irrigation?
+What is Irrigation?

-Supplying water to agricultural land to fulfil crop water requirement is called irrigation.
+Supplying water to agricultural land to fulfil crop water requirements is called irrigation.
 Irrigation is mainly used to produce crops when there is irregular or low rainfall or in dry regions.
 Thus, it increases economic stability and food security.

-Types of Irrigation Techniques
+What are the Different Types of Irrigation Techniques

 An irrigation technique is based on the distribution of obtained water within fields.
 The aim is to supply water in the field uniformly.
 It allows each plant to receive the required amount of water for healthy growth.
 Following are the different irrigation techniques: